lightbend/lightbend-orchestration-docs/src/main/paradox/features.md

   ServiceLocator.lookupOne(name = "my-service", endpoint = "http")
 ```

 Additionally, for Lagom applications, a service locator implementation is provided.
-It will attempt to find other services with the endpoint name `lagom-http-api` and `lagom-api` by default (following the conventions noted under *Endpoint Detection & Declaration*).
+It will attempt to find other services with the endpoint name `http` by default (following the conventions noted under *Endpoint Detection & Declaration*).